BEdanieldegen/gen_ai_from_scratch/README.md

-Intro Course gives a summary of levture
+Intro Course gives a summary of lecture

 Gen_AI is the application